MCTE’s Spring Conference

 2:00 – 2:30 – Prize drawing and closing

-Holiday Inn & Suites reservations can be made using this link, or by calling the hotel directly at 218-722-1202, option 3.
-Refer to the MN Council of Teachers of English Block for a room rate starting at $125 per night.
-Note: our room block sold out at last year’s conference, so don’t delay!
+Arrowwood Resort and Conference Center reservations can be made using this link, or by calling the hotel directly at 866-386-5263.
+Refer to the Minnesota Council of Teachers of English block for a room rate starting at $129 per night (plus taxes & fees) Note: our room block sold out the last two years of the conference, so don’t delay!